How to test drive a car

-The Government’s Money Advice Service highlights just how important it is - especially if you’re buying a car privately as you’ll have limited comeback in the event of something going wrong.
+The Government’s Money Advice Service highlights just how important it is - especially if you’re buying a car privately, as you’ll have limited comeback if something goes wrong.

 So, with this in mind, here are our top tips for test driving a car…

 First of all, it’s essential that your car insurance allows you to test drive the car legally.
 Then, if you’re buying privately, arrange to meet at the seller’s home so that you can be sure all relevant paperwork matches their address.

 Use your eyes and nose

 Look around at the condition of the plastics, inside the boot and even the roof lining.
 If the car is full of air fresheners, ask the owner if you can remove them.
 They might be hiding a nasty pong.

 And don’t forget to see if the ashtray has been used.
 If a car smells of smoke, it’s unlikely you’ll get rid of the stink.
 Some dealers say cars owned by smokers are so hard to sell they won’t take them in part exchange.

 All cars have different driving positions.
 There are now multiple ways of adjusting seats, steering wheels and occasionally even pedals.
 Spend some time setting the car to your liking.
 Then if you can, go for a long drive.
 This will reveal how comfortable the seats are.